FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The AS must wait for a GO signal before acting.

 ### Staging
-At some point your AS will be staged: The vehicle is placed at a staging line prior to the starting line, the `fsds_ros_bridge` node will connect to the ROS system.
+At some point, your AS will be staged: The vehicle is placed at a staging line prior to the starting line, the `fsds_ros_bridge` node will connect to the ROS system.
 From this point onwards, the AS will receive sensor data and can control the vehicle by publishing vehicle setpoints.
 However, it shouldn't start driving the vehicle just yet!

 ### Starting
 Just like with a physical FS event, the vehicle must only start driving after a GO signal is received.
-The GO signal indicates that the AS must start the mision and that the vehicle should start driving.
+The GO signal indicates that the AS must start the mission and that the vehicle should start driving.
-This signal is also known as the 'green flag' signal or 'starting' signal, within this repo we will reference it as 'GO'.
+This signal is also known as the 'green flag' signal or 'starting' signal.
+Within this repo, we will reference it as 'GO'.
-Within the GO signal, the mission is added.
+Within the GO signal, the mission and track are added.
 Currently, `autocross` and `trackdrive` are the supported missions.

-In autocross the vehicle has to complete a single lap on an unknown track.
+In autocross, the vehicle has to complete a single lap on an unknown track.
-On the trackdrive the vehicle has to finish 10 laps on a track it has previously seen.
+On the trackdrive, the vehicle has to finish 10 laps on a track it has previously seen.
-During competition, on each track, every AS will do an autocross mission before an trackdrive mission.
+During the competition, on each track, every AS will do an autocross mission before a trackdrive mission.
 It can occur that multiple autocross runs on different tracks take place before going to autocross.
 It can also happen that multiple autocross runs take place on the same track.
 For example, the AS might be requested to do: